motherjones/simple-slider/README.md

 *MoJo staffers:* get started by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 In its most basic form, each slide consists of a `title`, `middle image`, and some caption `text`.
 Accordingly, you'll need to create a Google Spreadsheet with a `title`, `middle image`, `text` column, and fill the rows with your story content.
-We'll go over how to format the data in each column of your spreadsheet below, but here's an example row based on the screenshot above:
+We'll go over how to set up and format your spreadsheet below, but here's an snapshot of what your data should look like:

 **title** | **middle image** | **text**
  ----------------|--------------|----------------:
- Baldwin | http://assets.motherjones.com/environment/2013/04/baldwin.jpg | One of the most popular apples in the US until freakish winter weather in 1933-34 knocked it into obscurity. <span class="credit">USDA</span>
+ `Baldwin` | `http://assets.motherjones.com/environment/2013/04/baldwin.jpg` | `One of the most popular apples in the US until freakish winter weather in 1933-34 knocked it into obscurity. <span class="credit">USDA</span>`

 **Get fancy:** You can play around with the slider's layout by swapping `middle image` for a `top image`, `bottom image`, or `background image` column.
 Or try embedding videos instead of still images by swapping `middle image` for `top video embed`, `middle video embed`, or `bottom video embed`.
 If you're using our base CSS, we recommend you stick with just one image or video column.
 But if you feel compelled to use more than one, the slider will still work.